 Here we focus on the use of spargers in bioreactors and discuss technological challenges of micro and macro spargers, as well as pulse-modulated sparging as a solution.

-Background: Regulating oxygen & carbon dioxide levels in bioreactors
+Background: Regulating oxygen and carbon dioxide levels in bioreactors

 Smaller bioreactors can effectively distribute oxygen and strip carbon dioxide without spargers.
 However, these measures are inadequate for larger bioreactors, where the lower surface-area-to-volume ratio leads to carbon dioxide accumulation and prevents oxygen penetration.
 Spargers are therefore necessary to introduce oxygen and remove carbon dioxide.

-Oftentimes, systems are equipped with both micro and macro spargers are useful because they are equipped to serve diverse process needs.
-The larger bubbles produced by macro spargers can effectively remove dissolved CO2 from solution, but require stronger agitation to dissolve and introduce oxygen into the system.
-Micro spargers introduce much smaller bubbles which dissolve easily, but are too viscous to disperse effectively throughout the bioreactor without excessive agitation which would introduce damaging shear stresses.
+Oftentimes, systems with both micro and macro spargers are useful because they are equipped to serve diverse process needs.
+For example, the larger bubbles produced by macro spargers can effectively remove dissolved CO2 from solution, however the large bubbles require strong agitation to break them up and release oxygen.

 Challenge: Bubble features determine O2 mass transfer & CO2 stripping rates

 Bubble formation and size significantly affect how oxygen will disperse throughout the bioreactor.
 The features of the bubbles are significantly influenced by factors such as pore size and distribution, sparger material, flow rate, liquid and gas properties, and pressures.
 For example, micro spargers tend to create smaller, spherical bubbles and macro spargers tend to create bubbles that are a bit larger and unevenly shaped.

 The shape and size of the bubble determines the amount of shear stress that the cells will experience, the effectiveness of CO2 stripping from the system, and the overall oxygen mass transfer rate to the cells.
 It is therefore important to optimize bioreactor spargers to ensure oxygen bubbles are evenly sized and distributed, and will not damage the cells.

 Solution: Pulse-modulated sparging using mass flow controllers